[Sad reality]What is the probability that an animal bred and raised by humans will return to the “wild”? | Unextinguished Animals | Diamond Online

 * 1973 Species Conservation Law: A law passed in the United States that risks extinction of animals and plants and the risk of destroying “aesthetic value, ecological value, educational value, enjoyable value, and scientific value of animals and plants”.
 Admitted to exist

 But most of the time, supporters of captive breeding were so enthusiastic that they “did not scrutinize the requirements of each species.
 The goal was captive breeding itself.
-Those who are concerned about the natural environment and wildlife.
+Those who are concerned regarding the natural environment and wildlife.
 Was really tired of it. “

 What is the probability that a captive breeding animal will return to the “wild”?Loss of genetic fitness